Efficiency vs Effectiveness Framework: Audit Tasks

 What did Peter Drucker actually say about efficiency and effectiveness?

 Drucker introduced this distinction in a 1963 Harvard Business Review article, ‘Managing for Business Effectiveness,’ later developing it fully in The Effective Executive (1967) [1].
-He argued that effectiveness – not efficiency – is the specific competence of the knowledge worker.
+He argued that effectiveness, not efficiency, is the specific competence of the knowledge worker.
 His framework was organizational, but the principle applies equally to individual task selection.

 How does the efficiency effectiveness matrix differ from the Eisenhower Matrix?